 - ½ tsp black pepper

 - Mix dry rub ingredients in a bowl.
 Pinch the rub onto the steaks and rub it onto the steaks.
-Let steaks sit out for about 20 minutes.
+Let them sit out for about 20 minutes before cooking.

 - Heat grill on high heat and drop to medium (or medium low if your grill flares up easily) just before putting the steaks on the grill.